nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Locating contacts by name: `findC`

-Finds contacts whose names contain any of the given keywords.
+Find contacts whose names contain any of the given keywords.
+Only contact names are searched.

 Format: `findC KEYWORD [MORE_KEYWORDS]`

+* `findC KEYWORD [MORE_KEYWORDS]`
 * The search is case-insensitive. e.g. `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only the name is searched.